openhab/openhab-addons/bundles/org.openhab.binding.speedtest/README.md

 To install Ookla's version of speedtest, head to https://www.speedtest.net/apps/cli and follow the instructions for your Operating System.

-Linux based systems will assume a default install location of /usr/bin/speedtest .
+Linux based systems will assume a default install location of /usr/bin/speedtest.
 If your environment is different, just enter the path in the Thing config.

 ## Thing Configuration

 | config option  |  description                  |
 |----------|------------------------------|
 | Refresh Rate  | This will change the refresh rate(or how often) the binding checks the speed  |
 | Speedtest Path  | This is the full URL to the speedtest executable ** |

-The refresh rate can also be set to "Do not test automtically" which will never test.
+The refresh rate can also be set to "Do not test automatically" which will never test.
 This can be used if you want to use the trigger_test to test via rules, or an item instead.

-** You must also check that you have permission as the user that openhab is running under to access and run this.
+** You must also check that you have permission as the user that openHAB is running under to access and run this.

 ## Channels